jborlik/AdventOfCode2017/README.md

 * Day 9:  Iterate through long string to remove "garbage" and count group depths
 * Day 10:  Creating a hash algorithm, based upon reversing sections of a ring-array.
 Interesting, if maddening in its details.
 * Day 11:  Follow instructions to walk along a hex grid.
 Fun!
 Red Blob Games blog posting was _very helpful_:  https://www.redblobgames.com/grids/hexagons/
+* Day 12:  Iteratively walk a graph to identify the number of connected nodes.
+Also an interesting use of dictionary comprehension + regex for input.

 ## See previous work at: